rafaelherik/python-api-in-containers/SOLUTION.md

 ## Deploying to Kubernetes

-After containerize the applications I've created 3 helm charts:
+After containerizing the applications, I created three Helm charts:

- - abn-stack - Combination of data-api and backend-api helm charts.
+- abn-stack: Combination of Data API and Backend API Helm charts.
 - backend-api
 - data-api

- On **backend-api** helm chart there is only one mandatory configuration: **integrationKeySecretName**.
-As the **EXTERNAL_INTEGRATION_KEY** is mandatory to authenticate the external API, each environment must have a secret.
-Using a secret reference is a simple and secure way to store and use sensitive data.
+The backend-api Helm chart requires configuration for **integrationKeySecretName**.
+As **EXTERNAL_INTEGRATION_KEY** is crucial for authenticating the external API, each environment necessitates a corresponding secret.
+Using a secret reference offers a straightforward and secure method for storing and utilizing sensitive data.

- For both API's I've implemented a dummy healthz and readyz endpoing to provide information to the liveness and readiness probes.
+For both APIs, I implemented dummy healthz and readyz endpoints to facilitate liveness and readiness probes.

- The final abn-stack value.yaml file for development environment:
+The abn-stack values.yaml for the development environment:

  ``` yaml
  backendapi: